-- A. Availability: All healthcare providers, facilities, and entities that offer community COVID-19 testing shall make that testing available to any person presenting at the testing site without regard to that person's ability to pay, type of health insurance, or participation in any particular provider network. - B. Costs: Laboratories processing COVID-19 tests for Maryland residents must accept reimbursement from the patients' insurance private, Medicare, Medicaid or other payers.
-If a patient is uninsured, providers and laboratories should use this process for reimbursement:
+- A. Availability: All healthcare providers, facilities, and entities that offer COVID-19 testing shall make that testing available to any person presenting at the testing site with a healthcare provider's order and/or who meets the CDC criteria without regard to that person's ability to pay, type of health insurance, or participation in any particular provider network. - B. Costs: Laboratories processing COVID-19 tests for Maryland residents must accept reimbursement from the patients' insurance private, Medicare, Medicaid or other payers.
+If a patient is uninsured, providers and laboratories should use this process for reimbursement:https://phpa.health.maryland.gov//Documents/covid19_FAQ_Uninsured_Reimbursement.pdf

-https://phpa.health.maryland.gov//Documents/covid19_FAQ_Uninsured_Reimbursement.pdf

 MDH shall make available appropriate financial support to those providing testing to mitigate outbreak situations or as directed by MDH or local health departments.
+In addition, MDH will provide financial support to laboratories to the extent that the costs of that testing are not covered by payment from health insurance carriers or other payers.